hsk81/notex-v2.0/readme.md

 Commercial Support
 ------------------

 Do you need help in setting up NoTex for your organization or institution?
 Does the described setup not correspond to your requirements?
 Would you like to have the application customized?
-Don't hesitate, and write to cotact@blackhan.ch: We'll provide you an SLA (service level agreement) tailored to your needs!
+Don't hesitate, and write to cotact@blackhan.ch: We'll provide you with an SLA (service level agreement) tailored to your needs!

 Installation
 ------------